 Perhaps the reason why the public tends to reduce great artists to one or two things is because we either haven’t spent the time to check out their entire life’s work or we’re just not ready for their groundbreaking ideas.
 In the interest of full disclosure, I have to admit that I was shaking in my space boots when I found out that I had to talk to Mr. Payton.
 I immediately thought that my name would be plastered on his blog and the next morning I would wake up to read “Open Letter to DanMichael Reyes.”

-But was my reductionist view about who the man is.
+But that was my reductionist view about the man.
 I was pleased to find out that Mr. Nicholas Payton is – much like the great artists who have gone before him – bigger than the few things that the general public have reduced him to.

 Read the first part of our interview with Nicholas Payton.

 Revive: I guess I should congratulate you on the two new records.
 One hasn’t been released yet, but I had a chance to hear Numbers and it sounded great.